Arrive San Jose and overnight.

 After a late breakfast, you travel to Selva Bananito Reserve for more jungle discovery and adventure.
 Bordering Costa Rica's largest and most pristine nature reserve, Selva Bananito is part of the same rich ecosystem as the 1.5 million acre La Amistad International Peace Park, and it's alive with hundreds of species of birds, and animals such as toucans, parrots, monkeys, sloths and the elusive jaguar and tapir.

 There's an adventure here for everyone.
 You'll have the chance to climb a giant kapok tree and enter the fascinating world of the rainforest canopy.
 With the encouragement of Jurgen or Sofia Stein, the brother and sister team that created the reserve, even land lovers will find themselves lost in a swinging world 100 feet off the ground and buzzing with life.
 There's also horseback riding through the adjacent family farm to learn about the organic tropical farming techniques that their father, Rudi Stein, has developed over the past 25 years.
 The farm boasts a heliconia garden brimming with enormous tropical flowers, and a half day nature trail through the surrounding primary rainforest where guests can learn about the rainforest ecology.
 For the adventurous there's an all day trip deep into the jungle with a dip in a pool below a 70 foot waterfall, rewarding your hard effort.
+You can also add the option to rappell down the falls - Let us know if you want to add this to your adventure.
 At the end of each day, locally grown food is served by candlelight before you retire to the tranquil retreat of your jungle cabana.

 This morning you travel east towards the Caribbean and the Class III-IV whitewater of the Pacuare River.
 One of Costa Rica's most exciting whitewater trips, the Pacuare plunges through spectacular mountain gorges and passes through virgin rainforests filled with howler monkeys, toucans, sloths, ocelots and more.
 After your river adventure you'll transfer to San Jose to complete your Costa Rica travels before returning home in the morning.